KraKEn-bit/Multi-Modal-Clickbait-Analysis/App/README.md

 - The model samples 3 frames per video (hook, context, delivery), not full-video understanding
 - Trained specifically on Bangla YouTube news-style content — may not generalize to other genres or languages

-**Finding-2 (a second, audio-based model — referenced in our research stats, but not running live in this app):**
+**Finding-2 (a second, audio-based model — referenced in our study stats, but not running live in this app):**
 We also built a separate model that transcribes a video's speech and compares an AI-generated summary against the title, instead of watching the frames.
 It's the source of the "64%" figure above.
 We did **not** wire this into the live app — it depends on an external AI summarization API with daily rate limits, and in our own testing it only rescued 64% of hard cases vs. 100% for the visual approach, so the product is built around the stronger, faster, more reliable visual model.
 Additionally:
 - This model was trained on only 1,591 of the full 8,047 videos, due to those API rate limits
 - Thumbnail OCR text was sparse and usable on roughly 38% of videos even after a pipeline fix